gm3/boomboxhead-assets/README.md

     - https://webaverse.com/
     - https://github.com/webaverse

-Here are some apps you can use with your modles right now!
+Here are some apps you can use with your models right now!

 ![](https://i.imgur.com/6Ai2a9C.png)